prathameshkhade/SysAdmin/README.md

 [<img src="fastlane/metadata/android/en-US/images/phoneScreenshots/16.png" width=160>](fastlane/metadata/android/en-US/images/phoneScreenshots/16.png)
 [<img src="fastlane/metadata/android/en-US/images/phoneScreenshots/17.png" width=160>](fastlane/metadata/android/en-US/images/phoneScreenshots/17.png)

+## 🔍 Understanding The Problem

+As a Linux system administrator, you may have faced these challenges:

+- 💻 **Always needing a laptop** to connect to your servers
+- ⏱️ **Time wasted** turning on devices, connecting, and executing repetitive commands
+- 🔄 **Repetitive tasks** that could be simplified with a GUI
+- 🔋 **Energy consumption** from keeping a laptop running for quick server checks

+SysAdmin addresses these issues by providing a comprehensive mobile solution that puts powerful server management tools in your pocket.

 ## 🌟 Why SysAdmin?

 Traditional server management requires either physical access or an SSH session through a terminal, which can be inconvenient when you're on the move. **SysAdmin** solves this by providing: